-A basketball court can be a great addition to any home.
-They’re a great way to keep your children active outdoors and a popular neighborhood gathering place.
+A basketball court can be a great addition to any home and is considered by many to be the best location to install a new basketball hoop.
+A home court is a great way to keep your children active outdoors and a popular neighborhood gathering place.
 If you have a young athlete who loves to compete, then you want to make sure he/she is playing on an authentic, standard court.

 Before You Start